little-red-rover/lrr-docs/docs/assembly.md

 ![Guiding the mount up into the board](./_images/assembly/after_mounting_motor-resize.webp)

 Place a motor attachment shim over the parts of the motor mount exposed above the board.
-Push the attachment shim up and into place, locking the motor into place.
+Push the attachment shim up and into place, locking in the motor.
 The hole in the attachment shim should line up with the bolt hole in the circuit board.

 <img alt='Attachment shim placed' src='./_images/assembly/attachment_shim_before-resize.webp' width="51%"/>